Missing couple found dead after camping in regional Victoria

 Police will investigate the circumstances and prepare a report for the Coroner.

+Insp Cashman had a warning for other campers who may be planning to visit the area in the future.

+"There is a message in this in letting people know exactly where you are going and what your intentions are and having communication with family members when you are away, but also to know your vehicle, know your skill set and know the roads and before you undertake the process," he said.

-Police, SES and volunteers have been searching the area for almost a week following their disappearance.
+Police, the State Emergency Service and volunteers have been searching the area for almost a week after their disappearance.

-Yesterday, Inspector Shane Cashman said their disappearance was "totally out of character".

-"If they are in their car and they've got camping gear that can keep them warm we are hopeful that they will be okay," Insp Cashman told 3AW.

-Authorities believed the couple's 4WD may have become bogged on one of the tracks, leaving the campers stranded.
+Authorities believed the couple's four-wheel drive may have become bogged on one of the tracks, leaving the campers stranded.

-Ms Lowden's mum, Debbie Lowden, said she was hopeful authorities would find her daughter alive and well.

-"I feel like they've obviously got stuck somewhere and they can't get out," she told reporters on Wednesday.

 Tributes have started flowing in from social media users who have been following the search for the couple.